Jewish-American patronage of Chinese restaurants: Historical background

 According to Jennifer 8.
-Lee, producer of The Search for General Tso, at the turn of the 20th century in New York City, Jewish and Chinese immigrants were bound by proximity and otherness.
-They lived in close proximity to each other on the Lower East Side of Manhattan and were the two largest non-Christian immigrant groups.
-By 1910, there were nearly a million Americans of Eastern European Jewish ancestry living in New York City, where they constituted over one-fourth of the city's population.
+Lee, producer of The Search for General Tso, Jewish and Chinese immigrants in early 20th century New York City were "bound by proximity and otherness."
+Living side by side on the Lower East Side, they were the two largest non-Christian immigrant groups.
+By 1910, nearly one million Jews of Eastern European ancestry, over a quarter of the city's population, lived in New York City.

-The first mention of American Jews eating Chinese food was in 1899 in The American Hebrew.
-An article in the magazine criticized the Jewish community for eating at non-kosher restaurants, particularly singling out Chinese food.
-In 1936, there were at least 18 Chinese tea gardens and restaurants open in heavily populated Jewish neighborhoods such as the Lower East Side, all of which located in close proximity to Ratner's, then the most famous Jewish dairy restaurant.
-Jews felt more comfortable at these restaurants than they did at the Italian or German eateries that were prevalent during this time period.
+The earliest known reference of Jews eating Chinese food appears in an 1899 issue of The American Hebrew, which criticized Jews for dining in non-kosher restaurants, especially Chinese ones.
+By 1936, at least 18 Chinese tea gardens and restaurants operated in heavily Jewish neighborhoods like the Lower East Side, all located close to Ratner's, the famed Jewish dairy restaurant.